 You need to evaluate the claims of these products because most supplements that are marketed to improve health and exercise performance today are based on theoretical observations.
 They come from basic clinical research studies.
 They are very primal studies without any in-depth analysis; so based on inconclusive research, the supplements are marketed to people proclaiming the benefits observed in these basic research study.

-Further, in depth research often reveals flaws and claims don’t match up.
+Further, in depth research often reveals flaws and claims do not match up.
 Personal research must be carried out to determine whether the claims are based on sound scientific evidence.
 Before buying the product, always read reviews and consult reliable references about nutrition supplements.
-Manufacturers of these supplements most often make claims that are overestimated.
-If you want to understand, you need to take the responsibility to be able to evaluate the claims.
+Manufacturers of these supplements most often make claims that are overestimated, therefore you need to take the responsibility to be able to evaluate the claims.

 The first thing you need to ask yourself is: Is it supported by strong scientific evidence?
 Look up the list of references cited in the marketing materials supporting the claim.
 Anything that goes up online will usually have a list of references.
 Check whether the abstracts or the articles are listed; whether they are general references or there’s a specific study; whether they have done an in-depth analysis of the supplement.
 Then read the study and determine if it was properly designed.
-The phrase that you need to look out in this study is: Double line placebo controlled.
+The phrase that you need to look out in this study is: Randomised Double Blind Control Trial – this is the gold standard in research for determining a true causative effect.
 This means that neither the researcher nor the subjects were aware which group received the supplement or which group received the placebo during the study.
-The subjects were randomly assigned.
+The subjects were randomly assigned to either group, eliminating selection bias.

 Results of any study should be presented very clearly in an unbiased manner with an appropriate statistical analysis.
 Realistically, you will have to take matters in your own hands if you are planning to take supplements to enhance your health or performance.
 Never believe in claims without valid scientific backing.